 The Kick - Sahamongkol Joint production Koren Taekwondo film ,the film features four experts in Taekwondo ,is sanctioned by the World Taekwondo Federation and on top of that Jeeja Yanin also stars.

 These are just a few films for you all to track down and see.
-Of course any film with Master Hwang Jang Lee is a must ,the full list of his films is on his page.
+Of course any film withis a must ,the full list of his films is listed on our feature page of the great master.
 But also look out for films starring John Liu , Tan Tao Liang, Silvio Simac ,Bill Wallace to name but a few.

 Only one game to my knowledge has been made on the art ,released in Japan and Korea only .This video game by HUMAN was released on the Super Famicom (SNES) in 1994.